About the project

 The Dalhousie Originals 200th anniversary storytelling project acknowledges and celebrates the impact and contributions made to our campus, country and world by some of the outstanding individuals associated with the university since 1818.

-Each week during Dal’s anniversary year in 2018, we’ll be revealing one of 52 Dalhousie Originals with its accompany story and feature video.
-The Originals’ stories will also form the start of an oral history repository for the University Archives.
+Each week during Dal’s anniversary year in 2018, we revealed one of 52 Dalhousie Originals with a story and feature video.
+The Originals’ stories also formed the start of an oral history repository for the University Archives.

 Who are the Originals?